Connect with us

 Still, the governor makes a good point.

-People who don't have in public schools pay taxes because it is a benefit to society to have a good educational system.
+People who don’t have children in public schools pay taxes because it is a benefit to society to have a good educational system.
 People pay taxes for restaurant inspections whether they eat out or not.

 The list could go on of services that taxpayers pay for whether they use them or not.

 Working Mississippians also are paying their taxes for Medicaid expansion.
-But since the governor steadfastly refuses to allow the state to expand Medicaid, the Mississippi tax dollars are going to the other 38 states that have expanded Medicaid to care insurance to primarily the working poor.
+But since the governor steadfastly refuses to allow the state to expand Medicaid, the Mississippi tax dollars are going to the other 38 states that have expanded Medicaid to provide health care insurance to primarily the working poor.

 The tax dollars of working Mississippians also are going to help pay for rental assistance in other states since the governor is ending the state’s participation in an emergency rental assistance program designed to help the poor and those impacted by the COVID-19 pandemic.
 The governor will be sending more than $100 million in rental assistance funds back to the federal government.